-&lt;sup>2 Pine Island Road from Shoreview Drive west to Little Pine Island, according to Lee Plan Table 2(a)
+$^{^1}$ Pine Island Road from Shoreview Drive west to Little Pine Island, according to Lee Plan Table 2(a)

-&lt;sup>3 Specifically, 85% more traffic than the roads were designed to handle would (at least theoretically) be allowed.
+2 Specifically, 85% more traffic than the roads were designed to handle would (at least theoretically) be allowed.

-supplement the constrained designation to keep it from allowing more development than the road system could handle.
+To avoid these effects on Pine Island, Lee County needed to supplement the constrained designation to keep it from allowing more development than the road system could handle.
 The county chose to modify a 1988 proposal from the Greater Pine Island Civic Association which was designed to gradually limit development on Pine Island as Pine Island Road began to approach its capacity.
-The proposal would have prohibited rezoning most additional land for development when 80% of road capacity was used up, and prohibited approvals of new subdivisions, even on land already zoned, when 90% was used up.
+The proposal would have prohibited rezoning most additional land for development when 80% of one measure of road capacity was used up, and prohibited approvals of new subdivisions, even on land already zoned, when 90% was used up.3

-Those percentages were based on the road's capacity at LOS "D," which at the time was defined as representing: "...high-density, but stable, flow.
+Those percentages were based on the road's capacity at LOS "D," which at the time was defined as representing:

+"...high-density, but stable, flow.
 Speed and freedom to maneuver are severely restricted, and the driver or pedestrian experiences a generally poor level of comfort and convenience.
-Small increases in traffic flow will generally cause operational problems at this level."
-5
+Small increases in traffic flow will generally cause operational problems at this level."4